yiangmeng/data-analytics-lab/README.md

-# Data Lake Design and Optimization on AWS
+# Building an End-to-End Serverless Data Analytics Solution on AWS

 ## Overview